This webpage contains affiliate links. See more details here.

 We travel frequently between these two countries (4 times only in 2024) and have explored various options that we can share with you.

-Nowadays it's incredibly convenient to travel from Croatia to Italy (and vice versa).
-The reason for this are numerous direct flights from Croatia to various Italian cities, like Rome, Milan, Bari, Naples... (operated by Ryanair, Vueling Airlines, ITA Airways, EasyJet, Volotea, Croatia Airlines....).
+The reason for this are numerous direct flights from Croatia to various Italian cities, like Rome, Naples, Bari, Pisa, Milan... (operated by Ryanair, Vueling, ITA Airways, EasyJet, Volotea, Croatia Airlines...).

-Additionally, there are a number of ferry routes during the summer season across the Adriatic Sea.
 Bus options between Croatia and Italy are also available if you prefer land travel.
 The choice is really extensive...

 Of course, you should select what best suits you, considering your travel itinerary as well as your budget.
-We love, for instance, boarding the plane in Dubrovnik and being in Rome in just over an hour.
+We love, for instance, boarding the plane in Dubrovnik and being in Rome in just over an hour. 👍 Grab Rome deals on sale now!

 Making your way from Croatia to Rome offers several transportation choices, each with its own advantages.
 Here are the main options to consider: